Skip to main content

 Ensure the Source Selection Plan (SSP) and evaluation criteria are consistent with the requirements of the solicitation and applicable regulations.

-The Procuring Contracting Officer (PCO).
+The Procuring Contracting officer (PCO).

 No Army text.